 We've outlined seven practical steps when evaluating learning programs.
 Here, we'll discuss the second step in the learning evaluation process—identifying the success metrics most appropriate to the organization.

 As we discussed in our last blog post, the first step for evaluating your learning programs is to align program goals with strategic priorities.
 With the program goals aligned, now it's time to divide them into individual evaluation metrics to show the program's success and monitor progress toward the program's goal.
 To some extent, this step happens in tandem with Steps 3 and 4 (Discovery and Design), as the information gathered and decisions made in these steps affect one another.

-How Do I Select Success Metrics for Learning Evaluation?
+How Do I Select Performance Metrics for Learning Evaluation?

-When choosing success metrics, we recommend a collection of metrics that cover as many of the five areas below.
+When you define metrics, we recommend a collection of metrics that cover as many of the five areas below.
 Each program goal should have one key performance indicator (KPI) that can be monitored throughout the program.
 These KPIs will be the most important metrics of your evaluation.